Knoch 9th Grade Field Trip to

 - Hotel rooms do not have exterior exits.
 Hotel rooms have landline phones and students are told how to contact chaperones during the night.

-- Two security guards and several chaperones walk the halls all night.
+- A security guard walks the halls all night.
 Mechanisms are put in place to ensure students do not visit one another’s rooms during the night.